loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Compilation Scheme.typ

 A pseudo register is a physical register, or a location on the stack.
 Formally, $rho$ can be seen as a function $rho : Gamma -> "List"("Reg")$.
-The range of $rho$ is a list of pseudo registers because not all values can be stored in one physical register.
+The range of $rho$ is a set of a list of pseudo registers because not all values can be stored in one physical register.

 In the compilation scheme, two explicit physical registers are used: the stack pointer (SP)